kt0/imgurDownload/README.md

-This is a simple python code to download images from imgur.com image hosting site
+This is a simple console application written in python to download images from imgur.com image hosting site

 Code download iamges to subfolder with name of sort mode ( if sort mode is new use no subdirectory ) in channel folder from run directory.
 Save list of downloaded images to .list.txt.